docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ### Deploy FoodTruck Application

-In this step you'll clone the `FoodTrucks` GitHub repo locally, deploy it to UCP using the UI, and work out how to connect to it with your web browser.
+In this step you'll depoy a multi-container application (`FoodTrucks`) using the UCP web interface, and work out how to connect to it with your web browser.

+Docker Compose files are used to describe applications in UCP.
+They can specify services, networks, and volumes.
+In our case, we'll be deploying two services:

+- Elasticsearch using the official image
+- Web which is a python application based on Flask that shows the location of food trucks around San Francisco

 Below is the Docker compose file for `FoodTrucks`